 Open Windows Security and run a Full Scan for possible infected files inside your PC.

 At times, an incorrectly configured Windows Update may also cause the “Your PC will automatically restart in one minute” error on the computer.
-If you have recently upgraded your operating system, make sure to rollback PC to an earlier state where everything was running pretty normal.
+If you have recently upgraded your operating system, make sure to roll back your PC to an earlier state where everything was running pretty normally.
 Here is the complete guideline –

 - Jointly press WinKey+I to launch the Settings UI.